isomerpages/nlb-exhibitions/_newsgallery-virtual/01-newsgallery-virtual-ee-main.md

             </div>
             <div class="row">
                 <div class="col" style="padding: 10px 20px 20px 20px;">
-                <p style="margin-top: 10px;"><em>Utusan Melayu</em> began publication on 29 May 1939 as a Malay daily in Jawi script.
+                <p style="margin-top: 10px; margin-bottom: 10px;"><em>Utusan Melayu</em> began publication on 29 May 1939 as a Malay daily in Jawi script.
 It was the first Malay newspaper to be wholly owned, financed and written by Malays.
 Before that, Malay newspapers were controlled by Muslims of Arab and Indian origins.
 The first Malay-language newspaper, <em>Jawi Peranakkan</em>, was owned by Indian Muslims. <em>Warta Malaya</em>, another early leading paper, was owned by the Alsagoffs, an Arab family.</p>
                 <p style="margin-top: 0px;">Yusof bin Ishak, who later became Singapore’s first Malayan-born Yang di-Pertuan Negara (Head of State) and subsequently president, was one of the newspaper’s prime movers.</p>
                 </div>
             </div>